acupofjose/supasharp-todo/README.md

 **A Blazor WASM implementation of a Things3 inspired todo list showcasing Supabase C# features.**

+A [live version of this project](https://todo.acupofjose.com) is hosted through Github Pages.

 ## Current Project State

 - [x] Authentication using 3rd Party Providers (Github)